profile-sh/docs/projects/gh_workflows_project.md

           echo ${{ env.jobvar }}
           echo ${{ env.globalvar }}
   job2:
-    name: j2 show env vars behaviour across jobs
+    name: j2 show env vars behavior across jobs
     runs-on: ubuntu-latest
     # To check if the previous job has any effect on env context, we want job1 to finish before we start this job
     needs: job1
     steps:
       - name: test env variables
         run: |
-          echo stepvar1, stepvar2, and jobvar are not available acrosss jobs because each job executes with its own env context echo global variable is available but the update done in another job will not affect it. echo ${{ env.stepvar1 }}
+          echo stepvar1, stepvar2, and jobvar are not available across jobs because each job executes with its own env context echo global variable is available but the update done in another job will not affect it. echo ${{ env.stepvar1 }}
           echo ${{ env.stepvar2 }}